chrisj42/CharacterReplacer/README.md

 I've created the mod as a beginner to both unreal and satisfactory modding, but I've tried to have it take care of as much of the process as possible, which still encompassed a good few weeks of debugging and programming... but if you want to add your own models, you _will_ have to nonetheless get your hands a little dirty setting up the all the raw assets in unreal, and then doing a quick attachment to my mod, before packaging yours.

-The API to register your own avatar(s) is fairly simple, consisting of four main steps, only two of which I'll cover here:
+The API to register your own avatar(s) is fairly simple, consisting of a couple main steps, only some of which I'll cover here:
+1. You obtain the game rig that you'll need to conform your model to
-1. **Prereq:** You have your avatar re-rigged (as with player mesh replacement in most games)
+1. **Not Covered** (mostly): You have your avatar re-rigged (as with player mesh replacement in most games)
-1. **Prereq:** You've gone through the modding env set up as described on the satisfactory modding wiki/docs
+1. **Not Covered**: You've gone through the modding env set up as described on the satisfactory modding wiki/docs
 1. You import your model(s) into unreal
 1. You set up a quick interface with CharacterReplacer to register your avatar(s).

+## Obtaining The Player Rig and a Test Avatar

 Re-rigging a model can be complex, and obtaining the armature to rig to can also take time; but it shouldn't be anything unusual to someone who has replaced rigged models in other games before.
-There are many guides out there and many communities which will help. **However**, it is worth note that you will need to make **two separate models: for first and third person**, and in a couple places their bone structure *does vary slightly*, so make sure you pay attention and get both versions of the rig for reference.
+There are many guides out there and many communities which will help. **However**, it is worth note that you will need to make **two separate models: for first and third person**, as their bone structure *does vary a bit*, so make sure you pay attention and get both versions of the rig for reference.

-Throughout this doc I'll be short-handing "first person" to "1p" and "third person" to "3p".
+Just a note before we start, throughout this doc, I'll be short-handing "first person" to "1p" and "third person" to "3p".
 Just for reference.

-The Satisfactory modding community will also gladly help with any problems you may have setting up the modding environment.
-It is a somewhat long process, but it is unfortunately required, as there is no way to add an fbx or other model file to the game without running it through the full unreal packing process in the specific custom engine version used by the satisfactory devs and modified further by the modding team.
-The modding team are working on tools to automate the process for you as much as possible, though.
-So that's very nice of them. :)

-## Tips On the Re-Rig process

-You will need:
+So, to get a rig (and create your test avatar) you will need:
 - FModel
 - Blender 4.0
 - The psk importer plugin for blender found here: https://github.com/DarklightGames/io_scene_psk_psa

+I'm not saying it's impossible to get your assets from other sources, but this (should) work.
+The modding community has an asset dumper, but I found that the models I got from that were missing a lot of bones, and it caused me many problems.

 ### FModel
 We will start with the FModel process. (skipping over a bit for now, other modding communities like palworld can teach you how to set up fmodel)